 How much does homeowners insurance cost in Washington?

-Amongst the companies reviewed, and for the profile we used, the average yearly cost of homeowners insurance in Washington is $975.
-The final price will depend on your policy, the property type and location, persons insured and credit history.
+Amongst the companies reviewed, and for the profile we used, the average yearly cost of homeowners insurance in Washington is $863 for a $250,000 dwelling coverage policy.
+The final price will depend on your insurer, the property type and location and replacement value.

 - Coverage A, Dwelling: $250,000